selimboulaaba/Test_React/README.md

 ## About

--Navigation components with nested routes
+- Navigation components with nested routes
--Fullscreen toggle
+- Fullscreen toggle
--Calendar functionality with dynamic updates for the activities -Filtering Top Scorers
+- Calendar functionality with dynamic updates for the activities
+- Filtering Top Scorers
--Animating the class progress circular charts on mounting -Deployment to Vercel
+- Animating the class progress circular charts on mounting
+- Deployment to Vercel

 ## Project Link